 Improving drug delivery to the pulmonary system has been an area of increasing interest among several disciplines.
 There has been extensive effort to define the factors that influence the deposition of aerosols within the respiratory tract, clearance mechanisms from the lung, circulation in the airways, and absorption and metabolism of compounds by the lung (Chediak et al, 1990; Byron et al, 1990).
 With this information, strategies to improve drug delivery to the respiratory system have developed.
 Particulate carriers such as liposomes have many attractive features as pulmonary drug delivery systems particularly with respect to controlled delivery.
 The objective of this chapter is to review the problems and constraints of controlled drug delivery to the respiratory system and take a comprehensive look at the application of particulate systems as a means of improving inhalation therapy.
-It will deal briefly with the relevant physiology and pharmacology of the airways as well as the physical behavior of particle deposition in order to provide a basis to evaluate and assess the potential role of particulate carriers, particularly liposomes, in pulmonary drug delivery.
+It will deal briefly with the relevant physiology and pharmacology of the airways as well as the physical behavior of particulate carriers, particularly liposomes, in pulmonary drug delivery.